tkareine/jekyll-minibundle/README.md

 ### Asset bundling

-This is a straightforward way to bundle assets with any minification tool that supports reading input from STDIN and writing the output to STDOUT.
+This is a straightforward way to bundle assets with any minification tool that supports reading input from stdin and writing the output to stdout.
 You write the configuration for input sources directly into the content file where you want the markup tag for the bundle file to appear.
 The markup tag contains the path to the bundle file, and the Jekyll's site destination directory will have the bundle file at that